axibase/atsd-use-cases/research/saudi-arabia/README.md

 [![](./images/sa-12.png)](https://apps.axibase.com/chartlab/84a1066f#fullscreen)

 For five consecutive years, the Kingdom of Saudi Arabia has been selling their lifeblood at a loss.
-Low oil prices have had an effect on a number of oil-dependant nations' economies including Saudi Arabia but Saudi Minister of Petroleum and Mineral Resources Ali Al-Naimi refused to relax production quotas when pressed to do so in 2014.
+Low oil prices have had an effect on a number of oil-dependant nations' economies including Saudi Arabia but Saudi Minister of Petroleum and Mineral Resources Ali Al-Naimi refused to relax production quotas when pressed in 2014.

 > <i>"Is it reasonable for a highly efficient producer to reduce output, while the producer of poor efficiency continues to produce?
 That is crooked logic.
 If I reduce, what happens to my market share?
 The price will go up and the Russians, the Brazilians, [and] US shale oil producers will take my share."</i> <sup>[4](https://www.ft.com/content/51c508a4-89fe-11e4-8daa-00144feabdc0)</sup>